qfwc258/circuidipity/content/2015-05-01-encrypt-external-drive.rst

 1. Partition
 ------------

 Create a single partition using a favourite partitioning utility (``fdisk``, ``gparted``...) that fills the entire drive.
-Encrypt the partition and assign a password:
+Encrypt the partition and assign a password ...

 .. code-block:: bash

     $ sudo cryptsetup luksFormat /dev/sdX1
-    $ sudo cryptsetup luksOpen /dev/sdX1 sdX1_crypt
+    $ sudo cryptsetup open /dev/sdX1 sdX1_crypt

 2. Filesystem
 -------------

-Install a filesystem (example: ``ext4``) [1]_ and mount the partition to gain access to the storage:
+Install a filesystem (example: ``ext4``) [1]_ and mount the partition to gain access to the storage ...

 .. code-block:: bash

     $ sudo mkfs.ext4 -E lazy_itable_init=0,lazy_journal_init=0 /dev/mapper/sdX1_crypt
     $ sudo mount -t ext4 /dev/mapper/sdX1_crypt /mnt

-Before disconnecting the drive the partition must be unmounted and the encrypted device must be closed:
+Before disconnecting the drive the partition must be unmounted and the encrypted device must be closed ...

 .. code-block:: bash

     $ sudo umount /mnt
-    $ sudo cryptsetup luksClose /dev/mapper/sdX1_crypt
+    $ sudo cryptsetup close /dev/mapper/sdX1_crypt

 3. Mountpoint
 -------------

 A file manager like ``nautilus`` will auto-mount and unmount encrypted partitions.
 For crafting a backup script it is useful to assign a **default mountpoint** to the encrypted partition... that is, whenever the USB drive is connected it will always be mounted to the same location.

 Mount the encrypted drive.
-Retrieve the UUID string for the encrypted partition, and create a custom mountpoint (example: ``/media/usb_crypt``):
+Retrieve the UUID string for the encrypted partition, and create a custom mountpoint (example: ``/media/usb_crypt``) ...

 .. code-block:: bash